syafuso/syafuso.github.io/_posts/2017-06-02-review-top-military-watches.markdown

 Ever since their introduction into the armed forces in World War I, watches in the military style have typically emphasized a classy but no-frills approach to the business of timekeeping.

-__CLASSIC BRANDS__ include the Casio G-Shock and Timex Ironman, which are very popular with the US military.
-This is because they have developed a reputation for their durability, ease of use, and functionality.
+__CLASSIC BRANDS__ include Casio and Timex, which are very popular with the US military.
+Both have developed product lines with a great reputation for their durability, ease of use, and functionality.

 Each of the traits mentioned above was considered carefully in the recommending the following timepieces: